dm-rozi/rspec_ex/README.md

 # rspec_ex
-Usecases of rspec gem
+Usecases of rspec gem.

-Simple examples
+Simple examples to understand how it works.